umbralcalc/umbralcalc.github.io/_posts/eddies_of_the_lethe.md

 # Eddies of the Lethe
 <div style="height:0.75em;"></div>

-The Lethe is a cosmic river which flows in Time.
-And, sometimes, Space.
+The Lethe is a cosmic river which flows in Time and, sometimes, Space.
 Its Eddies are of memory itself and its currents watched by Demons.

 Two among these Demons stand apart from the rest; sentinels of a demi-god.